dandi/dandi-hub/README.md

 This guide assumes that you have:
  - A registered domain
  - An AWS Certificate for the domain and subdomains
- - An AWS IAM account
+ - An AWS IAM account (Trust Policy to assume JupyerhubProvisioningRole, or Admin if Role has not been created).
  - Terraform >= 1.8.3 ([installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli))
  - kubectl >= 1.26.15 ([installation guide](https://kubernetes.io/docs/tasks/tools/install-kubectl/))